-The forthcoming expo is the brainchild of the Urban Authorities Association of Uganda, which brings together all urban entities in the country
+The forthcoming expo, first conceived in 2016, it is the brainchild of the Urban Authorities Association of Uganda.

-At least 10,000 people from Uganda and 50 other countries are expected to grace Uganda’s first Urban Expo organized to showcase investment opportunities in the country’s urban areas.
+KAMPALA - At least 10,000 people from Uganda and 50 other countries are expected to grace Uganda’s first Urban Expo organised to showcase investment opportunities in the country’s urban areas.

-Scheduled to take place in Jinja from September 5 to 9, the expo will bring together participants from Uganda’s 41 municipalities and 400 town councils.
+Scheduled to take place in Jinja from September 5-9, the expo will bring together participants from Uganda’s 41 municipalities and 400 town councils.

 Isaac Musumba, the state minister for lands, housing and urban development said the expo was part of measures by government to draw attention to urbanisation by addressing development of urban areas.